I read a joke in a book the other day.

 Bookstore customer: "Could you direct me to the self-help section?"

-Bookstore clerk: "Well if that's what your're looking for you should need me."
+Bookstore clerk: "Well if that's what you're looking for you shouldn't need me."

 I thought it was funny but later it got me to thinking how true and ironic it actually is.
 We all know how cheesy many self-help books are.
 I've read a few hoping they might be some miracle secret that will teach you how to live a happy life.
 I've found strength in some, but it's usually short lived.

 I realized a long time ago that you can't change someone who doesn't want to change.
 I learned that a person has to change themselves.
 It led to letting go of the responsibility to make someone better, one that always came with a fair amount mental weight.